 - The global climate is changing and this is most likely as a result of greenhouse gas pollution associated with human activities.
-Changes in the climate have profound implications for health and future health inequalities. - Wirral's demographics suggest certain population groups could be more susceptible to climate change events and at greater risk of the subsequent impacts and negative outcomes on health and other aspects. - Several population groups will be affected including; residents experiencing multiple deprivation, older people, young children, people suffering from CVD or respiratory illnesses, those at risk of thermal illness and residents with poor mental health. - Wirral has: - An older (65+ and 85+) and younger populations (0-9yrs) that will increase by 2028. - More Wards in the most deprived quintile than the England average - 14.6% of the working age population are claiming out-of-work-benefits. - A higher prevalence of severe mental illness compared with the North West and England average. - The main reason for claiming Employment & Support Allowance (ESA) in Wirral is for mental health issues. - Wirral is significantly higher than England for emergency admissions for asthma with an estimated undiagnosed population of approximately 9,000. - A higher incidence rate per 100,000 of malignant melanoma compared to the North West and England. - Significantly worse than expected prevalence of diagnosed Chronic Obstructive Pulmonary Disorder (COPD).
-There are over 7,500 residents recorded as having COPD and potentially 6,500 undiagnosed sufferers. - Higher Cardiovascular Disease mortality in Wirral's areas of deprivation. - Warmer Winters will reduce the risk of cold related illnesses such as seasonal flu and respiratory illnesses. - Hotter, drier summers will increase the risk of cardiovascular disease (CVD), heat stroke, respiratory illness, and food poisoning and gastrointestinal diseases. - Extreme temperatures may exacerbate mental health problems. - Storms and flooding may lead to injuries, death, susceptibility to respiratory illnesses, gastro-intestinal illness, food poisoning, contaminated water and have a detrimental impact on mental health. - There are a number of areas within Wirral that are at increased risk of flooding. - National Government policy suggests increased adaptation will secure the most benefits for a range of vulnerable groups and places.
+Changes in the climate have profound implications for health and future health inequalities. - Fourteen of the sixteen warmest years on record have occurred since 2000. - Wirral's demographics suggest certain population groups could be more susceptible to climate change events and at greater risk of the subsequent impacts and negative outcomes on health and other aspects. - Several population groups will be affected including; residents experiencing multiple deprivation, older people, young children, people suffering from Cardiovascular Disease (CVD) or respiratory illnesses, those at risk of thermal illness and residents with poor mental health. - Wirral has: - o An older (65+ and 85+) population that will increase by 2028. - More Wards in the most deprived quintile than the England average - o 13.1% of the working age population are claiming out-of-work-benefits. - A higher prevalence of severe mental illness compared with the North West and England average which is the main reason for claiming Employment & Support Allowance (ESA). - Wirral is significantly higher than England for emergency admissions for asthma with an estimated undiagnosed population of approximately 9,000. - A higher incidence rate per 100,000 of malignant melanoma compared to the North West and England. - Significantly worse than expected prevalence of diagnosed Chronic Obstructive Pulmonary Disorder (COPD).
+There are approx 8,000 residents recorded as having COPD and potentially 6,500 undiagnosed sufferers. - Higher CVD mortality in Wirral's areas of deprivation. - Warmer Winters will reduce the risk of cold related illnesses such as seasonal flu and respiratory illnesses. - Hotter, drier summers will increase the risk of CVD, heat stroke, respiratory illness, and food poisoning and gastrointestinal diseases and may exacerbate mental health problems. - Storms and flooding may lead to shocks within local food production, injuries, death, susceptibility to respiratory illnesses, gastro-intestinal illness, food poisoning, contaminated water and have a detrimental impact on mental health. - There are a number of areas within Wirral that are at increased risk of flooding. - National Government policy suggests increased adaptation will secure the most benefits for a range of vulnerable groups and places. - The Joseph Rowntree Foundation recommends that Local Authorities should develop clearer local climate resilience strategies and actions, along with building community capacity and skills. - A Wirral Council Section 19 Flood Investigation report recommended that communications and contingency planning need to be improved as does community resilience. - The Severe Weather Impact Monitoring System from Climate UK has been recommended to Wirral Council, this measures the cost of severe weather events.